-The yarn that came with my first Knitcrate was Knitologie Glowing.
+The yarn I used for this pattern came from my Knitcrate subscription,which was Knitologie Glowing.
 It was a pretty blue made from wool and silk, and it was so soft I could wait to work with it.
-I really need to order more before they run out of stock.
+And, this Cowl worked up quickly and only used one skein.

 Anyway, let’s get to the pattern:

 6.5 mm hook

 1 skein, Knitologie Glowing worsted, or 150 yd. worsted weight yarn